-A new study suggests that switching to a Mediterranean diet in your later years can prolong your lifespan.
+A new study suggests that switching to a Mediterranean diet in your later years may help you live longer.

-The Mediterranean diet includes many dishes, but it’s generally inspired by foods that were common in Greece, Southern Italy and Spain during the 1940s and 1950s.
-It includes high consumption of olive oil, vegetables, nuts and fruits; moderate amounts of fish, wine and dairy products; and low consumption of non-fish meat.
+The Mediterranean diet includes many dishes inspired by the plants and animals that were common in Greece, Southern Italy and Spain during the 1940s and 1950s.
+It includes high consumption of olive oil, vegetables, nuts and fruits; a moderate amount of fish, wine and dairy products; and low amounts of non-fish meats.

 “We all know that [the] Mediterranean diet is good for health, but there are few studies focusing on the elderly,” Marialaura Bonaccio, an epidemiologist at the Mediterranean Neurological Institute, IRCCS Neuromed, and first author of the study, told The Guardian.

 The study, published in the British Journal of Nutrition, analyzed a group of 5,200 individuals aged 65 and over from the Molise region of Southern Italy, all of whom had participated in an earlier study that tracked their health and diet from as early as 2005 up to 2015.

 Before that study began, each participant completed a questionnaire measuring how closely they stuck to a Mediterranean diet based on a 0 to 9 scale.